crushingourenemies/Election-Templates/README.md

 In all the below templates, a word surrounded by double @ signs i.e. @@General@@ is to be substituted as appropriately defined:

-1. Type: One of "General Election", "Judicial Election", or "Special @@Position@@ Election.
+1. Type: One of "General Election", "Judicial Election", or "Special @@Position@@ Election".
 2. Position: One of "Delegate", "Vice Delegate", "Speaker", "Justice", or "Attorney General".
 3. Month: the month during which the election begins.
 4. Year: the year during which the election begins.
 5. Label: For a scheduled election, the Month.
 For a special election, "Special Election".
 6. NextSched: the month of the next scheduled election for the position(s) being elected.
-7. EligibilityDate: the date one must have joined the Regional Assembly / become a Citizen by to be eligible to run in the election (15 days before nominations are opened).
+7. EligibilityDate: the date one must have become a Citizen by to be eligible to run in the election (15 days before nominations are opened).
 8. TermLimitedDelegate: a name or list of names of persons ineligible to run for Delegate due to term limitations.
 9. CandidaciesOpen: the time candidacy declarations open as a UNIX timestamp (number of seconds since January 1st 1970, GMT).
 Determinable using [a tool](http://www.timestampgenerator.com/).
 10. CandidaciesClose: the time candidacy declarations close as a UNIX timestamp.